veged/ometa-js/README.md

 ## OMetaJS [![Build Status](https://secure.travis-ci.org/veged/ometa-js.png)](http://travis-ci.org/veged/ometa-js)

-OMetaJS is a JavaScript implementation of the OMeta, an object-oriented language for pattern matching.
+OMetaJS is a JavaScript implementation of OMeta, an object-oriented language for pattern matching.

 This is a *node.js* module for developing and using such pattern matching